Portkey-AI/helm-chart/helm/enterprise/DataService.md

 	}
 }
 ```

+Currently `override_params` support 3 keys i.e `model` , `model_type` and `template`.

+- `model` is being used with `bedrock` as bedrock expects a different model `modelId` for finetune than for inference.
+- `model_type` and `template` are being used for `fireworks` these parameters are being used for differentiating the dataset values for finetune job.
+More on this [Here](https://docs.fireworks.ai/fine-tuning/fine-tuning-models#preparing-your-dataset)

+> For bedrock related `modelId` list, you can hit the `foundation-models` [endpoint](https://bedrock.us-east-1.amazonaws.com/foundation-models) to see the list of models supported for finetuning.

 The above API call will automatically starts a dataset validation job and then continues finetune progress with provider if everything seems good with dataset and it's structure.